easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 <br>

-## Removing the Shadow Beneath the Toolbar
+## Removing the Shadow at the Bottom of the Toolbar

 To remove the thin shadow cast by web content onto the browser toolbar, navigate to Settings (`about:preferences`) and disable “Show sidebar” in the “Browser Layout” section.
 Alternatively, add the following code to your CSS theme: